Introduction to Project and Development Lifecycle in Project Management

 A project lifecycle can be defined as the series of phases that a project passes through from the beginning to the end of the project.
 The lifecycle itself provides a framework for managing a project in order to achieve a successful outcome for the project.

 Also, the project(s) lifecycle can be predictive or adaptive in nature.
 Within any project lifecycle, we are likely to have one or more phases that are associated with the development of product, scope or result.
-These are what we refer to as development lifecycle.
+These are what we refer to as project and development lifecycle.

-Development lifecycle in a project can also be predictive, iterative, incremental, adaptive or a hybrid model.
+The project and development lifecycle in a project can also be predictive, iterative, incremental, adaptive or a hybrid model.

 In predictive lifecycles, the project scope, time and cost are determined in the early phase of the project lifecycle.
 Any changes to the scope are carefully managed by the Project Manager.
 Also, predictive lifecycle may also be referred to as Waterfall lifecycle.